Guide To Motorbiking The Mae Hong Son Loop

-Below is our story on riding the Mae Hong Son Loop.
+Below is our story on motorbiking the Mae Hong Son Loop.
 It will give you a good idea on how we tackled the “curves” of the Mae Hong Son Loop and help you plan your route and guide to motorbiking the Mae Hong Son Loop in Thailand.

 To learn the basics of the Mae Hong Son Loop, check out our post on “Beginners Guide To Motorbiking The Mae Hong Son Loop.”

-Mae Hong Son Loop – Day 1
+Day 1-Starting the Mae Hong Son Loop

 We packed our day bags with 3 days worth of clothing, dropped our big backpacks off at Aya Services (backpack transport service from Chiang Mai to Pai) and headed clockwise on the loop from Chiang Mai to Doi Inthanon National Park.